MdAbbasAli-batf/docker-image-container-compose-nodejs-app/README.md

 ## Option-A: using docker run command

-***First download the env folder at your own host, then run the below commands where the env directory is present.***
+***First download the env folder at your own localhost, then run the below commands where the env directory is present.***

 Then run: